sobalugo/chatgpt_tictactoe_test/README.md

 # Can a complete beginner in Unity create a game using only ChatGPT?

 ## What did I make?
 A simple player vs. computer tic-tac-toe game on Unity.
-Solely used OpenAI's GPT-4 (gpt-4-0314).
+Solely used OpenAI's GPT-4 (gpt-4-0314) as a guide.

 ## Why did I make this?
 To test ChatGPT's capabilities in teaching a complete beginner how to create games in the Unity environment.